bhavaniguni/RTL_workshop/README.md

 - **Day 4:** Gate-Level Simulation (GLS), Blocking vs Non-Blocking Assignments, and Synthesis-Simulation Mismatch
 - **Day 5:** Optimization in Synthesis

+  Each day’s README includes:

+   - Clear explanations of the day’s concepts
+   - Step-by-step practical labs with code and screenshots
+   - Tips and best practices for RTL design

 ## 🛠️ Tools Used

 - Icarus Verilog (iverilog)